abraxas86/rom-cheat-info/NES/Madara.md

 ## Items

 ### Equippables
+> To mark an item as equipped, use the value in the brackets when editing your inventory.

+# Swords/Blades

 | Byte    | Swords          |   | Byte    | Swords       |   | Byte    | Swords           |
 | ------- | --------------- | - | ------- | ------------ | - | ------- | ---------------- |
 | 00 (80) | Kusanagi Blade  |   | 05 (85) | Kasumi Blade |   | 0A (8A) | Ashura Blade     |